sharm294/sonar/examples/comparisons/README.rst

 Purpose
 =======

-These testbenches are adapations of existing publically-available testbenches as a way to show what Sonar can (and cannot) do and to show how different testbenches can be adapted as Sonar testbenches.
+These testbenches are adapations of existing publicly-available testbenches as a way to show what Sonar can (and cannot) do and to show how different testbenches can be adapted as Sonar testbenches.